 There is zero purpose for this copied layer.
 If my adjustment layers don’t turn out well, and I decide I need to start the whole thing over, do I need that copied layer?
 Of course not.
 I just delete the adjustment layers, and begin again from the Background layer.

 If you are in the habit of using then merging your adjustment layers, then yes, a Background copy is definitely necessary.
 But merging layers does not form part of a non-destructive workflow.
-If you are getting confused by all your layers, just group them to tidy up your Layers palette a bit (sorry Elements users, I don’t think you can group yours.)
+If you are getting confused by all your layers, just group them to tidy up your Layers panel a bit (sorry Elements users, I don’t think you can group yours.)

 More comprehensive information about these matters can be found in this article.